Retail Priorities: Getting Through the Transformation Zone

 • With cloud solutions, the typical weighty retail implementation with large system integration (SI) teams should become a thing of the past.
 You will likely still need partners, but the heavy IT investment is less, while business process and change management activities will be a clear focus.

-Overall, it was refreshing to hear how retailers are adapting to the changes, but the reality of thinking about the next process vs. the best process definitely felt daunting to some.
-There are many ‘shiny new objects’ coming to market, but who is really ready?
+Overall, it was refreshing to hear how retailers are adapting to the changes, but the reality of thinking about the next process vs. the best process felt daunting to some.
+There are many ‘shiny new objects’ coming to market, but who is ready?
 Those that hunker down and make investments with alignment and priority will likely come out ahead.

 We continue to coach our clients to ensure changes are not made in a silo and the interconnectivity of retail is now more important than ever.
 Learn from each other, pick the right partners, and have a clear strategic vision of the end goal and your journey will be considerably less bumpy.